Latest update: 23.01.2025 | by Lili & Felix

 Screenshot of website created by Lieferando for doener pizza company restaurant.
 Icon from Lieferando on google search console and reference "powered by Lieferando"

-A website that looks like it belongs to the restaurant itself when, in fact, it leads back to Lieferando.
+A website that looked like it belonged to the restaurant itself when, in fact, it led back to Lieferando.

 Screenshot: physical adress of doener pizza company under "Kontakt" on Lieferando owend website

-A customer at first glance wouldn’t be able to tell that they hadn’t landed on the restaurant’s real website.
-When they place their order, it goes through Lieferando, and even if they pick up their order themselves, the restaurant still has to hand over 13% to Lieferando.
+A customer at first glance wouldn’t have been able to tell that they hadn’t landed on the restaurant’s real website.
+When they placed their order, it went through Lieferando, and even if they picked up their order themselves, the restaurant still had to hand over 13% to Lieferando.

 When Bayerische Rundfunk asked the company, Lieferando claimed the shadow websites were an additional service to help restaurants that may not have their own websites.
 Which is fine, as long as restaurants that don’t need this service are able to opt out of it easily.
 Or even learn about it in the first place.